Can Foam Rolling Make Shoulder Impingement Worse? | 321 STRONG Answers

 Yes, foam rolling can make shoulder impingement worse.
 Where the roller lands is everything.
 Rolling directly over the shoulder joint compresses the tendons and bursa already being pinched beneath the acromion, and that added pressure inflames tissue rather than releasing it.
 Don't avoid the roller: roll the right muscles instead.
-The thoracic spine, chest, and lats are the structures leading the impingement pattern.
+The thoracic spine, chest, and lats are the structures primary the impingement pattern.

 Shoulder impingement occurs when rotator cuff tendons get pinched beneath the acromion during arm movement.
 The tendons sit too deep for a foam roller to reach, so what you end up compressing is the AC joint and bursa underneath, both already inflamed.
 Loading your bodyweight directly onto the shoulder amplifies that compression.
 It's a reliable way to turn a manageable flare into a multi-day setback.